ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.
 - Scheduling of the daily backup is not configurable.
+- Backups are cross-regionally durable.
+Backups are stored across multiple regions, and are restorable to other regions.

 ## Backups in the UI